WELCOME TO EP.TC

 Meet Gabby, the anti-pedophile puppet

 Lastly, it's been a while since Comics with Problems made you specifically uncomfortable.
 So why not remedy that by meeting Gabby, the puppet behind "Stranger Danger" -- a very creepy coloring book from Marathon Oil.

 Hello & Welcome to http://www.ep.tc

 Thanks for visiting - Many items of interest indicated below

 (Note: Poodle and Masks done with Scott Marshall)

-CURRENT INVENTORY of old and obscure comic books, recordings, other things of interest:
+Lastly!
+Abandon a few hours to peruse our CURRENT INVENTORY of old and obscure comic books, recordings, other things of interest:

 Have Many More Things Here